cablelabs/snaps-kubernetes/doc/source/install/install.md

 giving details of the environment, networking and storage features, node configurations, access and security features.
 The sections below provide description of the parameters defined in the configuration file.

+>NOTE: The filename of the configuration file can be anything the User wants, but this install guide uses `k8s-deploy.yaml`.

 #### 3.3.1 Project Configuration